top of page

 Children and young people love spending time with their parents, and this program provides the opportunity for families to have positive contact that develops strong relationships whilst always working towards permanency outcomes for the child or young person.

-Supervision and Support is specifc for when unplanned events happen and the child or young person is in need of supervisin or support.
-This can assist in ensuring they feel safe, secure and stable.
+For when unplanned events happen and the child or young person is in need of supervision or support, our team can assist in ensuring they feel safe, secure and stable.
 Our Supervision and Support program may be needed for a variety of reasons including:

 • Placement Support - providing hands-on, practical in-home support to carers, children and young people.